Demiez/healthcare_courses_api/README.md

 - Validation with information including field and clarification message
 - Use async/await (create middleware to clean up controller methods)
 - Create a database seeder to import and destroy data

+## Dependencies updates

+- moved from "mongodb-memory-server": "^7.3.6" to "mongodb-memory-server-core": "^7.4.0"